$1,488,474Average Value$859Average Price per Sq Ft29Homes For Sale

 Experience the perfect blend of modern luxury and timeless charm in this newly renovated, upper duplex condominium, ideally situated in the highly desirable Coolidge Corner neighborhood.
 This stunning home features an open floor plan that is perfect for entertaining, with a sleek chef’s kitchen that seamlessly connects the main living areas to an adjacent deck.
 A main-level primary suite boasts a

-Available Now is a room for rent in a fully furnished Enchanting lovely Brookline 2 bedroom, 1.5 bath, condominium with over 1500 sf of living space, central A/C, and PARKING space available for rent.
-Upon entry of this bright condo is an inviting foyer, detailed archways, built-ins, amazing flow, over-sized rooms, additional attributes include; high ceilings, generously sized living room w/
+Available Nowis a fully furnished Enchanting lovely Brookline 2 bedroom, 1.5 bath, condominium with over 1500 sf of living space, central A/C, and 1 garaged PARKING space.
+Upon entry of this bright condo is an inviting foyer, detailed archways, built-ins, amazing flow, over-sized rooms, additional attributes include; high ceilings, generously sized living room w/ decorative fireplaces, dining

 Forte at 1440 Beacon has all of the comforts of a modern community in a deep-rooted Boston locale.
 Located in Brookline’s most vibrant neighborhood, Coolidge Corner, Forte brings newly renovated 1-bedroom and studio apartments just steps away from shops, restaurants, and Green Line T access.